Jacob Thompson Art Challenge

 Local pupils were inspired to create their own work by the Museum’s newly acquired Jacob Thompson painting ‘The Druids Collecting the Mistletoe’ (1832).
 The painting is currently on display in our Penrith Stories gallery.

 See the Druids Collecting the Mistletoe on the Art Fund website for details about the artist Jacob Thompson and his painting.

 To mark the centenary of the first votes for women in the UK, eleven Cumbrian museums are developing exciting exhibitions and events to run across the year in 2018.
 These will reflect the broader themes of the lives and achievements of women in Cumbria today and in the past.

-The banner is displayed alongside our Lorna Graves exhibition, from March through to June 2018.
+The banner is displayed in our Landmarks of Eden exhibition from July through to September.